knoldus/angular-routing-guards/README.md

 # Introduction

 Angular router's navigation guards allow you to grant or remove access to certain parts of navigation.
 This repo includes that how can we apply the router guards in our angular projects.
 As guards provides the more security.
-This repo includes the implementation of follwoing:
+This repo includes the implementation of following:

 (i)   CanActivate
 (ii)  CanActivateChild